sigsum/sigsum/proposals/2023-09-revert-cosignature-version.md

 When processing a cosignature line, if the keyhash corresponds to a known Ed25519 public key, only then is the signature field required to be exactly 128 hex digits, representing an Ed25519 signature.

+This idea was rejected, for the sake of simplicity.
+If we want to add, e.g., support for post-quantum signatures, one possibility is to bump the protocol version, and other alternatives can be considered when there's a concrete need for the extension.